 The Breakfast of Degenerates

-I’d like to wake up to a beastly cocktail … a stadium cup wrapped in Jack Davis illustrations, full of see-through ice cubes, each one chipped away from an imported Icelandic glacier the size of an English bulldog and artisanally crafted into two-inch squares - slightly smaller than a Rubik’s Cube.
-Stack em’ up inside a cup like a modern sculpture and sit mesmerized as copious amounts of Russian vodka cascade over them.
-The cubes at the bottom crack open as the pressure becomes too much; three or four shots would be ideal.
+I’d like to wake up to a beastly cocktail… a Sanford Stadium cup wrapped in Jack Davis illustrations, full of see-through ice cubes, each one chipped away from an imported Icelandic glacier the size of an English bulldog and artisanally crafted into two-inch squares.
+Stack ‘em high, like a modern sculpture, and sit mesmerized as a stream of Russian vodka cascades over them; three shots would be ideal.
+Listen to the cubes at the bottom crack as the pressure becomes too much.
 Lastly, pour in freshly squeezed grapefruit juice for a train wreck of a breakfast, high in vitamin C and sure to pucker your jowls.

 But that ain’t happening.
-I’m on my second cup of coffee in an Upper East Side third-floor walk-up.
+I’m on my second cup of coffee in an Upper East Side third-floor walk-up—far from my alma mater in Athens.
 Sun is pouring through ten-foot-tall windows, illuminating the wax on my newly shined loafers.
-I took my vitamin, “Helpless” by The Cleaners From Venus is trickling through expensive-looking speakers, and a video of Switzerland’s backcountry is on a loop.
-A century-old brick fireplace sits to my left, a black piano to my right, and my brown briefcase with “Dad” stamped in gold letters lays in front of me on newly laid hardwood floors.
+I took my vitamin, “Helpless” by The Cleaners From Venus is trickling through expensive-looking speakers, and a video of Switzerland’s backcountry is playing on a loop.
+A century-old brick fireplace sits to my left, a black piano to my right, and my brown briefcase with “Dad” stamped in gold letters lies in front of me on newly laid hardwood floors.
 The sound of the city is in the background, along with the constant hum of an air conditioner.

 There’s a ghost from my past who sleeps on a cot in my subconscious.
 After years of winning too many debates, he’s resigned to a life of narcoleptic laziness in the attic of my mind.
-He wakes up here and there, violently throws the papers off his desk, and runs his fingers through his sweaty hair in frustration; bug-eyed, restless, looking for chaos.
-He’s the greatest salesman to have ever lived and the life of the party who doesn’t know exhaustion.
-He abhors moderation.
-Excess has him by the balls.
+He wakes up here and there, violently throws the papers off his desk, and runs his fingers through his sweaty hair.
+He’s bug-eyed, restless, and addicted to chaos.
+He’s the greatest salesman to have ever lived, dangerously charming, and he’s immune to exhaustion.
+He abhors moderation—excess has him by the balls.

-One by one, they’d wake up – Ryan, Jason, Greg, Kristian, Tommy, and Kevin last … always in the caboose.
+One by one, they’d wake up—Ryan, Jason, Greg, Kristian, Tommy, and finally, Kevin… always in the caboose.
 It wasn’t uncommon to see a shiner on his eye from a bar fight.
 Showers were in order, with tiny bars of hotel soap in a bathtub that hadn’t been properly cleaned in a decade, a single towel to share, and an old plastic comb from a golf club.
-But first things first – hair of the dog with a light breakfast.
+But first things first—hair of the dog.
+Southern college boys have been waking up on fall mornings to bourbon for over a century.

 Sanford Stadium, Athens, GA